MaxenceBouvier/mig_minimized_designs_with_predictor_guided_random_dse/README.md

 Repository to share the best designs we could reach using the method described in the paper:

-"*Late Breaking Results: The Art of Beating the Odds with Predictor-Guided Random Design Space Exploration*", by Felix Arnold, Maxence Bouvier, Ryan Amaudruz, Renzo Andri, and Lukas Cavigelli; all authors from the Huawei Research Center, Switzerland.
+"*Late Breaking Results: The Art of Beating the Odds with Predictor-Guided Random Design Space Exploration*", by Felix Arnold, Maxence Bouvier, Ryan Amaudruz, Renzo Andri, and Lukas Cavigelli.

 This paper is available in open-access at TODO.